Machu Picchu Ticket 155 articles

 This circuit allows visitors to explore the upper terraces of Machu Picchu, providing ideal panoramic views for the classic postcard photo.
 It includes four routes:

-• Machu Picchu + Mountain Ticket: Includes the hike to Machu Picchu Mountain.
+• Machu Picchu + Mountain Ticket (Route 1A): Includes the hike to Machu Picchu Mountain.

-• Machu Picchu + Inca Bridge Ticket: Allows access to the Inca Bridge.
+• Machu Picchu + Inca Bridge Ticket (Route 1D): Allows you to visit the Inca Bridge.

 This circuit covers the central part of the citadel, including iconic structures such as the Temple of the Sun and the Temple Plaza.
 It offers two routes:

-• Machu Picchu Classic Ticket: Tour through the main archaeological sectors.
+• Machu Picchu Classic Designed Ticket (Route 2A): Tour of the main archaeological sectors.

-• Machu Picchu Classic (Lower Terrace) Ticket: Includes additional areas in the lower terraces.
+• Machu Picchu Classic Lower Terrace Ticket (Route 2B): Includes additional areas on the lower terraces.

 This circuit focuses on sacred areas and offers more challenging hikes.
 It includes four routes:

-• Machu Picchu + Huayna Picchu Ticket: Access to Huayna Picchu Mountain.
+• Machu Picchu + Huayna Picchu Ticket (Route 3A): Access to Huayna Picchu mountain.

-• Machu Picchu + Temple of the Moon Ticket: Includes the hike to the Temple of the Moon.
+• Machu Picchu + Temple of the Moon or Great Cave Ticket (Route 3C): Includes the hike to the Temple of the Moon.

-• Machu Picchu + Huchuy Picchu Ticket: Access to Huchuy Picchu Mountain.
+• Machu Picchu + Huchuy Picchu Ticket (Route 3D): Access to Huchuy Picchu mountain.

 Circuits in Machu Picchu